By Edu Valor / Author - Spanish Chef

 The minced meat, carrot and celery with béchamel.

 Depending on where you are in Spain, the mix changes.
-Some folks even throw in pork and beef bones, or tocino añejo—a kind of aged, salted bacon that gives the broth its unmistakable flavor.
+Some folks even throw in pork and beef bones, or tocino añejo—a kind of aged, salted bacon often found in Andalusia that gives the broth its unmistakable flavor.

 And when that broth gets cooked down and stirred into a béchamel?
 It turns into something really good.
 That's the base of your Spanish cocido stew croquettes—humble ingredients, turned extraordinary.